Kyo Kusanagi: Promotion

 For the Orochi arc of The King of Fighters, Kyo was always the main focus of Shinkiro's illustrations which were praised by Famitsu for details given to the protagonist.
-In a restrospective article, Polygon noted The King of Fighters story arcs involving the character fighting across in different eras with the era of K' starting in The King of Fighters '99 where he replaces the previous protagonist Kyo as one of the most marketable characters often seen in promotional artwork from the game.
-Although Kyo's story arc ends with The King of Fighters '97, he has remained a more popular hero than his successors like Ash Crimson in Western regions, which led to Ignition Entertainment promoting KOF XII using him.
-Though Kyo did not star as the lead of The King of Fighters XIV, Famitsu noted he was still the center of attention when SNK was promoting the game.
+In a retrospective article, Polygon noted The King of Fighters story arcs involving the character fighting across in different eras with the era of K' starting in The King of Fighters '99 where he replaces the previous protagonist Kyo as one of the most marketable characters often seen in promotional artwork from the game.
+Although Kyo's story arc ends with The King of Fighters '97, he has remained a more popular hero than his successors like Ash Crimson in Western regions, which led to Ignition Entertainment promoting KOF XII using him, whereas Famitsu noted he was still the center of attention when SNK was promoting XIV.
 In 2020, SNK held the pop-up shop event "Kyo Kusanagi Exhibition", hosted by Indoor Co., Ltd. in Akihabara, which presented to the audience with merchandising featuring the image of the character.
 In both 1994 and 2025, the character has appeared in polls of the most popular characters in gaming and SNK, respectively.

 In November 2024, Tanita made an official collaboration with SNK, which involved merchandising and studying the bodies of Kyo, among other characters from the series.
-Kyo also gained appeal thanks to the Capcom vs. SNK series, which helped to make a striking rivalry between him and Ryu from Street Fighter.
-This led to his image being used for Capcom VS SNK 2 on a cross-platform in a Japanese printed ad for that alongside Ryu.
-According to VG247, early promotion of Capcom and SNK crossover games involving Sakura Kasugano from Street Fighter and Kyo Kusanagi playing the video games was a major surprise to the audience back in the early 2000s.
+Kyo also gained appeal thanks to the Capcom vs. SNK series, and particularly the rivalry between him and Ryu from Street Fighter, the rivalry which inspired the image used for Japanese printed ad promoting Capcom VS SNK 2 on a cross-platform.
+According to VG247, early promotion of Capcom and SNK crossover games involving Sakura Kasugano from Street Fighter and Kyo playing the video games was a major surprise to the audience back in the early 2000s.
 Despite Kyo being in most original Capcom VS. SNK works from the 2000s as SNK's figure, Yahoo!
 News noticed that he became absent from most promotions of modern collections of the crossovers due to his lack of usage in other games.
 Anime News Network expressed disappointment that Kyo was not picked as a SNK representative character in Super Smash Bros.
 Ultimate, as he had few guest appearances in comparison to Terry Bogard.
-Dexerto wanted him Smash due to his gameplay being able to properly match other video game icons.
-IGN enjoyed the character enough to want him playable in Namco's fighting game Tekken 8 based on fellow character Geese Howard's inclusion in the previous game, Tekken 7.
+Dexerto wanted him to appear in Smash because his gameplay could not properly match other video game icons.
+IGN enjoyed the character enough to want him playable in Namco's fighting game Tekken 8, justified by the inclusion of fellow character Geese Howard in the previous game, Tekken 7.
 In 2025, Turtle Beach Corporation produced a series of gaming controllers featuring Kyo's image.